WrtApp/wreditor/README.md

 The grid is easily extensible but only ships with divisions from full-width to one-quarter.
 This is enough to get a layout working within 5 minutes and can be easily added to with intermediate sized columns if needed.

-## style.less
+### style.less

 This is your main stylesheet.
 It imports the grid and normalize.css files.
 Imports will only work if you've compiled your Less files first which requires either the Less Ruby Gem, the Less compiler running on Node.js, or Less.app on Mac.

 We've also included `less.js` for those who want to save compiling for later or want a quick way to experiment with Less.

-## Compiling your .less files
+### Compiling your .less files

+#### Using Less.js (The lazy way)

+You can have your less files compile on the fly using less.js.
+This is not recommended for production.
+Use this in development mode only as the overhead necessary to download and parse less.js on the client side isn't worth it when you can compile .less directly to CSS using the methods below.

+In the `index.html` file, uncomment the `<link>` tag referring to less.js file and make sure the path is set to the correct .less file.
+If you use this method you must take care to also link to `normalize.less` and `grid.less` or the grid system and reset will not work.
+The easy way to do this would be to use `@import` in your `style.less`.

+#### Using Less.app

 Mac users can search for and install Less.app which gives you an easy GUI interface app that watches for changes to .less files and compiles them automatically.
+UPDATE: A new Mac App called CodeKit is now available by the same developer as Less.app.
+It compiles LESS, CoffeeScript, does image optimization, concatenation, minification on all files, and more!
+It's free while in beta so check it out.

+#### Using the Ruby Gem

 First install the LESS gem using `you@computer$ gem install less`

+#### Less Compiler via Node.js and NPM

 Or you can get LESS if you've got node.js and npm using `you@computer$ npm install less`